fanweng/cpp-programming/knowledge-base/concepts/exception.md

     * work the same way as they do for functions mentioned above

 - From constructor
-    * throw an exception if the object cannot be initiailized
+    * throw an exception if the object cannot be initialized

 - From destructor
     * DO NOT throw exception from the destructor - undefined behavior